maxcelant/kiwi/README.md

 ### Basic Syntax
 A high-level language similar to Ruby and Python.
 Hoping to create a collection of helpful standard lib functions to help in interviews.

+Things like:
+- Dymamic types
+- Simple to use double-ended queues/lists
+- Simple to use heap and tree datastructures
+- Variety of string helper functions